-Pressing the left mouse button on an empty space and then dragging the mouse pans the dependency graph.
+To pan the dependency graph, click and hold the left mouse button on an empty space then drag the mouse.

-The mouse wheel can be used to zoom into and out of the region currently under the mouse pointer.
+To zoom into and out of the region under the mouse pointer, use the mouse wheel.

-Pressing the space bar centers the dependency graph and adjusts the zoom so that the dependency graph fits in the available space.
+To center the dependency graph and adjust the zoom so that the dependency graph fills the available space, press the space bar.